 Information can be found in the School Performance Tables published on the Department for Education’s website.

-Our federation recognises the importance of a positive approach to the behaviour of children in school.
+Our federation recognises the importance of strong positive relationships between all stakeholders in our school community.

 Wyke Regis CE Junior School is a denominational school and consequently promotes Christian-base values such as love, caring, forgiveness and charity.

 However, although a non- denominational school, Wyke Regis Infant School and Nursery also promotes these core values.